 Made these when we discovered we were about to be invaded by littles for their first Easter egg hunt with us, and then later by strapping, ever-ravenous teenagers always on the prowl for something ‘tasty’ (which is code for sweet!)
 Giant-sized pan of pasta sauce was on the go at the same time.
 Chocolate nests were in the freezer, marzipan eggs still to be made.

 I’ve never really been a cake fan, but I always loved carrot cake with cream cheese frosting on special occasions.
 Since becoming vegan, I’ve been on the lookout for a suitable replacement.
-I found and adapted a recipe for Raw Carrot Cake Bites with CoYo Frosting – So Moreish! but although we don’t do much baking in the oven, I wanted a recipe we could present to visitors who were less familiar with our raw food lifestyle.
-I discovered the recipe that inspired these cakes on Sarah Bakes Gluten Free and they worked out so well we made a second batch for another upcoming family visit this week and put them in the freezer.
+I found and adapted a recipe for Raw Carrot Cake Bites with CoYo Frosting – So Moreish! but although I don’t do much baking in the oven, I wanted a recipe we could present to visitors who were less familiar with my raw food lifestyle.
+I discovered the recipe that inspired these cakes on Sarah Bakes Gluten Free and they worked out so well I made a second batch for another upcoming family visit this week and put them in the freezer.

 Everyone loved them, from the 2 year old via the über-critical teenagers, to the adults.

 There are no eggs, butter or gluten in them.

 All measurements are approximate, ingredients are organic where possible, the first batch made 12, the second made 14!

 1 Cup SR Gluten-free Flour

 1 Tsp Baking Powder